Research Teams

 The Signal Processing Research Team (SPRT) is engaged in researching and developing sensor and signal processing technologies that contribute to understanding human and environmental states, based on signal processing of various sensors, such as speech, acoustic, and tactile sensors.

-Data Platform Research Team (on 2025/Apr, moved to the Intelligent Platfroms Research Institute)
+Data Platform Research Team (on 2025/Apr, moved to another research institute)

 The Data Platform Research Team is working towards the development of AI data platforms that can support the data life cycle through the creation of data ecosystems that combine distributed parallel processing, knowledge representation and reasoning, and machine learning techniques.
 In particular, we focus on Data Governance Platform that can continuously integrate heterogeneous data captured from various sensing devices and autonomously augment intelligence of human beings and things.
 Our platform will allow users to be able to understand real-world situations, explore related data, learn a meaningful pattern, predict the future, and finally adapt to their surrounding situation.